Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: Lyapunov-Based Problem Transformation

 \begin{small}

 \end{small}

 where $\mathbf{q}_{u^\prime}=\mathbf{q}_{u}^{t+1}$ represents the UAV position at time slot $t+1$, and $V$ is control parameter.
 Note that although solving problem $\textbf{P}^{\prime}$ does not require future information, the problem still involves unknown network parameters, and it is an MINLP problem.
 Therefore, solving $\textbf{P}^{\prime}$ still remains challenging.
-Next, we develop efficient algorithms to solve the problem.
+To this end, in the following section, we design efficient algorithms to solve the problem.